-For more than 125 years, impassioned and brilliant young people have come to our School from across the globe to study and research any and all aspects of human behaviour with the goal of making the world a better place.
+Since 1895, impassioned and brilliant young people have come to our School from across the globe to study and research any and all aspects of human behaviour with the goal of making the world a better place.
 This is, indeed, LSE's founding mission, which famously charged us to "understand the causes of things, for the betterment of society."
 That mission remains the beating heart of LSE, as we collectively address the challenges of the 21st century.
 I am so excited that you're here to help pursue its fulfilment.